-- 65. (1) An investigation into suspected proceeds of crime General may continue notwithstanding the seizure or judicial freezing of such suspected proceeds of crime. - (2) An Investigation Officer conducting an investigation 20 in terms of this Act shall be entitled to take into consideration and act upon material and information contained in notes of investigations pertaining to an investigation conducted with regard to the committing of any unlawful activity. - (3) A Police Investigation Officer shall be entitled to take 25 into consideration and act upon material and information contained in notes of investigation pertaining to an investigation conducted in whole or part by the Commission to Investigate Allegations of Bribery or Corruption into an offence contained in Anti-Corruption Act:
+- (2) An Investigation Officer conducting an investigation in terms of this Act shall be entitled to take into consideration and act upon material and information contained in notes of investigations pertaining to an investigation conducted with regard to the committing of any unlawful activity. - (3) A Police Investigation Officer shall be entitled to take into consideration and act upon material and information contained in notes of investigation pertaining to an investigation conducted in whole or part by the Commission to Investigate Allegations of Bribery or Corruption into an offence contained in Anti-Corruption Act:

-Provided however, he shall make an application for such notes of investigation through the Police Designated Officer who shall convey such request to the Designated Officer of the Commission to Investigate Allegations of 5 Bribery or Corruption.
-Upon receipt of a request from the Police Designated Officer, notwithstanding anything to the contrary in Anti-corruption Act, the Designated Officer of the Commission to Investigate Allegations of Bribery or Corruption shall make available the required material to the 10 Police Designated Officer.
+Provided however, he shall make an application for such notes of investigation through the Police Designated Officer who shall convey such request to the Designated Officer of the Commission to Investigate Allegations of Bribery or Corruption.
+Upon receipt of a request from the Police Designated Officer, notwithstanding anything to the contrary in Anti-corruption Act, the Designated Officer of the Commission to Investigate Allegations of Bribery or Corruption shall make available the required material to the Police Designated Officer.

-- (4) The Police Designated Officer and the Police Investigation Officer shall be obliged to maintain confidentiality relating to information contained in material so received unless for purpose of giving effect to the 15 provisions of this Act. - (5) The Commission to Investigate Allegations of Bribery or Corruption and its officers who are empowered to act in terms of this Act shall if made available or received through lawful means notes of investigations relating to 20 investigations conducted in terms of this Act by a Police Investigation Officer take into consideration and act upon information and material contained in the said notes of investigations with or without any further investigations being conducted by an Investigation Officer of the Commission to 25 Investigate Allegations of Bribery or Corruption. - (6) It shall be lawful for the Commission to Investigate Allegations of Bribery or Corruption and the Designated Officer of the Commission to Investigate Allegations of Bribery or Corruption to act in terms of this Act and make 30 applications for forfeiture of proceeds of crime based on a consideration of the said material and where necessary on any further material that may be collected in the course of any further investigations conducted by the Commission to Investigate Allegations of Bribery or Corruption.
+- (4) The Police Designated Officer and the Police Investigation Officer shall be obliged to maintain confidentiality relating to information contained in material so received unless for the purpose of giving effect to the provisions of this Act. - (5) The Commission to Investigate Allegations of Bribery or Corruption and its officers who are empowered to act in terms of this Act shall if made available or received through lawful means notes of investigations relating to investigations conducted in terms of this Act by a Police Investigation Officer take into consideration and act upon information and material contained in the said notes of investigations with or without any further investigations being conducted by an Investigation Officer of the Commission to Investigate Allegations of Bribery or Corruption. - (6) It shall be lawful for the Commission to Investigate Allegations of Bribery or Corruption and the Designated Officer of the Commission to Investigate Allegations of Bribery or Corruption to act in terms of this Act and make applications for forfeiture of proceeds of crime based on a consideration of the said material and where necessary on any further material that may be collected in the course of any further investigations conducted by the Commission to Investigate Allegations of Bribery or Corruption.

-(7) Notwithstanding anything to the contrary in this 5 Act, where in the course of an investigation into any offence being conducted in terms of any other law, a police officer conducting such investigation or any other police officer acting on the instructions of such officer conducting the investigation, finds in the course of such investigation the 10 proceeds of such offence, he shall have the power to seize such proceeds of crime, and take action in terms of this Act or deal with such property in terms of any such other law under which such investigation was being conducted.
+(7) Notwithstanding anything to the contrary in this Act, where in the course of an investigation into any offence being conducted in terms of any other law, a police officer conducting such investigation or any other police officer acting on the instructions of such officer conducting the investigation, finds in the course of such investigation the proceeds of such offence, he shall have the power to seize such proceeds of crime, and take action in terms of this Act or deal with such property in terms of any such other law under which such investigation was being conducted.